-Our mission is to bring you the best personal training experience possible.
-It all starts with the SSL attitude.
-We are tough, but fun.
-We are professional, but not stuffy.
-We care about you and appreciate every time you walk in our doors.
-SSL will get you the results you want in a fun, dynamic setting.
+Our mission is to bring you the best private training experience possible.
+It all starts with the our attitude—we are tough, but we have fun; we are professional, but have a sense of humor; above all else, we care about you and appreciate every time you walk through our door.
+SoHo Strength Lab will deliver the results you want in a fun, dynamic setting.

-The first of its kind in Manhattan, SSL combines the old school grit of the best college weight room with the new school equipment and amenities.
+The first of its kind in Manhattan, SoHo Strength Lab combines the old school grit of the best college weight room with new school equipment and amenities.
 We give you space to run, jump, climb and lift.
-SSL's two floor, 3900 sq ft training facility has everything you need, and nothing you don’t.
+SoHo Strength Lab’s two floor, 3,900 sq ft training facility has everything you need and nothing you don’t.

 - 20 ft climbing ropes

-The SSL training team comes from a varied background of high level atheletic competition, training and coaching.
-All have a true desire to promote high levels of physical fitness and teach true athletic movement.
+Our training team comes from a varied background of elite athletic competition, training and coaching.
+All have a genuine desire to promote high levels of physical fitness and teach true athletic movement.
 Our team utilizes the latest in sports science research along with years of pratical experience to get you in the best shape of your life.

 “Changing a person’s pre-conceived notion of who they are physically, and what they are capable of, and then progressing them further.”